 How to Use to Your Android Tablet’s Address Book

-Send e-mail: Touch the contact’s e-mail address to compose an e-mail message using either the Gmail or Email app.
+Send e-mail.
+Touch the contact’s e-mail address to compose an e-mail message using either the Gmail or Email app.
 When the contact has more than one e-mail address, you can choose to which one you want to send the message.

-View address on a map: When the contact has a home or business address, you can choose that item to view the address using the Maps app.
+View an address on a map.
+When the contact has a home or business address, you can choose that item to view the address using the Maps app.
 When you choose the Maps app, you can then get directions, look at the place using the Street View tool, or do any of a number of interesting things.

 Some tidbits of information that show up for a contact don’t have an associated action.
 For example, the tablet doesn’t sing Happy Birthday whenever you touch a contact’s birthday information.